Paul-PSDigital/goserverless/README.md

 # Go Serverless
-Literally just started this project - don't expect it to do much...
-YET!
+Just started this project and dog-fooded it.
+Will work for most users, some events not yet supported.

 `GoFormation` is a Go library for working with AWS CloudFormation / AWS Serverless Application Model (SAM) templates.
 - [AWS GoFormation](#aws-goformation)